Mikimouse11/imagegecko/imagegecko/README.md

 2. Activate **ImageGecko AI Photos** inside your WordPress admin.
 3. Visit **WooCommerce → ImageGecko AI Photos**:
    - Paste the API key provided in your ContentGecko dashboard.
-   - Enter a default style prompt describing the photoshoot aesthetic you expect.
+   - Enter a style prompt describing the photoshoot aesthetic you expect.
    - Optionally pick specific product categories or individual products to limit generation.
 4. From the Products list:
    - Use the bulk action **Generate AI Photos (ImageGecko)** to enqueue multiple products, or